MathewHDYT/Unity-Data-Manager/README.md

 ### Try Read From File method
 **What it does:**
-Reads the content of a registered file and returns it as plain text, as well as a boolean deciding wheter the hash was changed outside the environment, if it was enabled for the given file in the [Create New File method](#create-new-file-method).
+Reads the content of a registered file and returns it as plain text, as well as an DataError (see [Possible Errors](#possible-errors)), showing wheter and how creating the file failed.

 **How to call it:**
 - ```FileName``` is the name without extension we have given the registered file and want to read now